 Our cheeses are made with passion.
 We hope you enjoy them!

 ‘Cloudlets’ are the name given to the individual tufts of cirrocululus clouds which appear as little cotton balls floating the sky.
-These cloudlets form at very high altitudes in the sky and are generally an indication of fair weather – a welcome sight in the high country!
+Forming at very high altitudes, they are generally an indication of fair weather – a welcome sight in the high country!

 Prior to the construction of the Great Alpine Road, the Bon Accord Spur was the route taken by walkers, horseriders and pack horses to Mt Hotham.
 Once also the name of a long burnt out hut, the remains of which lie about 9.5km from the start of the track, the Bon Accord Spur is today used by walkers to reach Mt Hotham or to join up with other popular tracks such as the Razorback and Bungalow Spur.

 Mould ripened goats milk cheese dusted in grapevine ash.
 Monolith's dense, mildy acidic interior gives way to slightly more complex flavors and a creamy texture towards the rind.
 A Sauvignon Blanc makes an ideal pairing.

 The Monolith is the name given to the giant balancing rock that towers above Lake Catani, near the summit of Mount Buffalo.
 Set amongst a landscape of other boulders and, in summer and late spring a colorful array of native wildflowers, it is one of the most photographed places in the Victorian High Country.